sentenial/developer-docs/pages/prodNuapay/np_listcredscheme.md

 ## API Details

-<p>All mandates that you create (and all subsequent Direct Debit payments) must be linked to a unique Creditor Scheme Identifier (CSID) for SEPA payments or to a Service User Number (SUN) for Bacs payments. </p>
+All mandates/DDIs that you create (and all subsequent Direct Debit payments) must be linked to a unique Creditor Scheme Identifier (CSID) for SEPA payments or to a Service User Number (SUN) for Bacs payments.

-<p>If you already have a CSID/SUN you will need to use List Creditor Schemes to retrieve its Nuapay resource identifier. </p>
+If you already have a CSID/SUN you will need to use List Creditor Schemes to retrieve its Nuapay resource identifier.

 {% include note.html content="You must use the resource identifier of the scheme in your requests.
 This identifier will be similar to this: **abxq9kq52l** do not reference the actual creditor scheme ID or SUN in your requests." %}

-<p>If you lose this reference or if you have multiple CSIDs and want to review them all, you can use the List Creditor Schemes request.
-You will use this resource identifier CSID/SUN in all subsequent Mandate and Direct Debit requests.</p>
+If you lose this reference or if you have multiple CSIDs or SUNs and want to review them all, you can use the List Creditor Schemes service.
+You will use this resource identifier CSID/SUN in all subsequent Mandate and Direct Debit requests.

 {% include swagger_np.html %}